 No matter what your age or level of experience, whenever you ride a bike, in-line skate, ski, or engage in other activities during which your head is vulnerable to injury, a helmet should be worn.
 In fact, many states now have laws that require helmet use.

 Wearing a bike helmet reduces the risk of serious head and brain injury by 85%.
 Helmets should be worn during every ride, no matter how short.
 Many accidents happen near home.

 Children younger than 12 years should also wear helmets when sledding.

 In 2012, bike-related crashes killed 900 people and injured more than 532,000 others.

 Cuts, bruises, and even broken bones will heal, but damage to your brain can be permanent.
 Even a low-speed fall can result in serious head injury.
-Such disabling injuries can be prevented by wearing a helmet.
+Many such disabling injuries can be prevented by wearing a helmet.

-During a fall or crash, a helmet absorbs much of the force of impact that would otherwise be directed to the head.
-Thick plastic foam (firm polystyrene) inside the hard outer shell of a helmet provides protection that cushions the blow.
+When you are wearing a helmet during a fall or crash, the force of impact is distributed over the surface of the helmet, rather than concentrated on the head.
+In addition, the thick plastic foam (firm polystyrene) inside the hard outer shell of a helmet provides protection that cushions the blow.

 A new helmet should be purchased after a crash.
 Even if the helmet appears fine, the interior may be damaged.